kubernetes-sigs/kustomize/examples/multibases/README.md

 >     └── kustomization.yaml
 > ```

-Confirm that the `kustomize build` output contains three pod objects from dev, staing and production variants.
+Confirm that the `kustomize build` output contains three pod objects from dev, staging and production variants.

 <!-- @confirmVariants @test -->
 ```